 If you are hooking up a receiver

-Make sure you have connected your satellite speakers and main channels using the supplied cables.
-You can arrange your speakers however you like and then connect the wire to your home receiver with the shortest length possible.
+Make sure you have connected your satellite speakers and main channels using the supplied optical cable.
+You can arrange your speakers however you like and then connect the speaker wire to your home theater receiver with the shortest length possible.
 Although you won’t experience any problems with power, it is worth checking just in case.

 After you have completed this step, you can move on to the physical connections.

 Many TVs have the back panel audio outputs activated by default.
 You won’t have to do much other than turn down the volume of the TV internal speakers.